 1. Statement of Policy and Commitment

 2. Responsibilities for Implementing the Policy

 3. Categories of Mistreatment/Abuse

 4. Dealing with Disclosure of Abuse

 5. Reporting and Dealing with Allegations of Abuse against Members of Staff

 6. The Disciplinary Investigation

 7. Allegations without foundation

+8. Low level concerns

-8. Records
+9. Records

-9. Monitoring Effectiveness
+10. Monitoring Effectiveness

-10. Recruitment and Selection Procedures
+11. Recruitment and Selection Procedures

-11. Control of this document
+12. Control of this document

-12. Other related policies
+13. Other related policies

 Appendix 1 Communication Process for Adult Protection Concerns

 Appendix 2 Indicators of abuse